ARMmbed/mbed-os-example-client/README.md

 ### 6LoWPAN ND and Thread settings

+There are example settings under the configs directory, which provides the easiest way to start with the applications.
+The most relevant parameters are described in the following sections.

 First, you need to select the RF driver to be used by the 6LoWPAN/Thread stack.
 This example supports [AT86RF233/212B](https://github.com/ARMmbed/atmel-rf-driver), [NXP-MCR20a](https://github.com/ARMmbed/mcr20a-rf-driver), and [X-NUCLEO-IDS01A4](https://github.com/ARMmbed/stm-spirit1-rf-driver) (*a.k.a.* Spirit1) radio shields.

 To choose the radio shield make sure that the `mbed_app.json` file points to the correct radio driver type: